-For costs of encounter-based services that do not have established RVU weights assigned to them such as OBH Early Childhood direct services, some capacity-funded programs, pharmacy encounters, emergency encounters (without RVU weights) and lab encounters not included in Column 4 - Encounter-based Services at ATU's and CSU's or Column 5 - Inpatient Hospital Services.
+The costs of encounter-based services that do not have established RVU weights assigned to them such as Early Childhood direct services, some capacity-funded programs, pharmacy encounters, emergency encounters (without RVU weights) and lab encounters not included in Column 4.

-For costs of programs that do not generate encounters such as costs of some capacity-funded programs, housing services, or other non-encounter-based services that are unfunded or funded by outside grantors.
+Also, the costs of programs that do not generate encounters such as costs of some capacity-funded programs, housing services, or other non-encounter-based services that are unfunded or funded by outside grantors.

-For direct costs of contracted lab services and pharmaceuticals such as psychiatric medications (including injectable medications) not included in Column 4 - Encounter-based Services at ATU's and CSU's or Column 5 - Inpatient Hospital Services.
+The direct costs of contracted lab services and pharmaceuticals such as psychiatric medications (including injectable medications) not included in Column 4.
 These costs should be distinctly identified in the accounting records (i.e. recorded in their own general ledger accounts) in order to allow for proper cost reporting.

-Note: The costs of encounter-based services with established RVU weights that are paid for by capacity-funded programs (i.e. RVU-based services provided to a client that is 'self-pay' or has a third party payer but for which the CMHC was not reimbursed) or any other payer should be included in Column 3, Encounter-based Services with RVU Weights.
+Note: The costs of encounter-based services with established RVU weights that are paid for by capacity-funded programs (i.e. RVU-based services provided to a client that is 'self-pay' or has a third party payer but for which the provider was not reimbursed) or any other payer should be included in Column 3.